JavierGalindo91/NYC-Collisions/data pipelines/Readme.md

-# This repository contains documentation for all the data pipelines created for this project.
+# This repository contains documentation for all data pipelines created for this project.

 ## OVERVIEW